cisco/mindmeld/docs/source/userguide/role_classifier.rst

    >>> rc.predict(query, entities, 1)
    'newtime'

 The :meth:`predict` method returns the label for the role with highest predicted probability.
-It gets called by the natural language processor's :meth:`process` method at runtime to classify the roles for all detected entities.
+It gets called by the natural language processor's :meth:`process` method at runtime to classify the roles for all the detected entities in the incoming query.

 The :meth:`predict` method runs on one entity at a time.
 To instead test a trained model on a batch of labeled test queries and evaluate classifier performance, see the next section.